arm-university/micro-course/Markdown microcourse v2.md

 - The street light should not exceed the footprint of a traditional street light
 - The street lights can be connected to the internet if needed
-- The environment agency is very keen for the lights to be as efficient as possible in terms of both materials used and power consumed to minimise the environmental impact
+- Agencies that monitor or protect the environment are always very keen for the lights to be as efficient as possible in terms of both materials used and power consumed to minimise the environmental impact
 - Consider what other sensors could be added to improve functionality

 ### 5